IRCAD/sight/libs/viz/scene2d/README.md

 * **adaptor**: root class for the 2D scene adaptors.
 Needs to be extended to get the sight::viz::scene2D elements.

-* **Scene2DGraphicsView**: contains the view dedicated element: viewport, as well as all the mouse interaction methods.
+* **graphics_view**: contains the view dedicated element: viewport, as well as all the mouse interaction methods.

 * **render**: renders the QT scene.